 The 4 of Cups card scene was first illustrated in the Rider Waite Smith (RWS) deck as a young man sitting under a tree, with his arms folded defensively, looking at 3 cups on the ground before him.
 A single cup is being offered to him by a hand coming out of a cloud just like the one in the Ace of Cups.
-The artist, Pamela C. Smith, chose to divide the cups into a group of 3 and a single cup possibly to instruct us, through numerological symbology, in the deeper meanings of this card.
+The artist, Pamela C. Smith, may have chosen to split the cups into 3 and 1 possibly to instruct us, through numerological symbology, in the deeper meanings of this card.

 The numerology of 4, and in particular 4 cups, can be seen in the 6 Of Cups and the King of Cups.
 In the RWS 6 of Cups there are 4 cups positioned in front of the two characters.
 The number 4 represents a solid, rigid structure or something that is static, immutable and unchanging.
 Therefore in the 6 of Cups those 4 cups represents unconditional love, that is love that cannot be broken, lost or changed.
 This theme of unconditional love is one possible interpretation of the 4 of Cups.
 The youth under the tree could be a petulant child or teenager who is being difficult or rebelling against family.

 By dividing the cups into 3 and 1 the artists opens up other possible interpretations for this card.
 The 3 cups should relate to the 3 Of Cups card which is a happy, joyful and social card.
 As those 3 cups are on his left then their symbolic position is in the past.
 This card could therefore be post party blues or a need for rest and recovery after a big social engagement.
 He is being offered a 4th cup but isn't interested as he has had more than enough.
 This matches a common interpretation of the 4 Of Swords which can sometimes be interpreted as the recuperation, or convalescence, card.